tud-ccc/mocasin/README.md

 ### Dependencies

-Depending on your OS, you might need to install further dependencies in order to install Mocasin (or more accurately, to install some of the python packages Mocasin depends on).
+Depending on your OS and your version of pip, you might need to install further dependencies in order to install Mocasin (or more accurately, to install some of the python packages Mocasin depends on).
 On Ubuntu, you might need to install `libboost-all-dev` and `lua5.3-dev`.

 Configuration
 -------------